zetok/Lee/README.md

-This is a bot for Tox groupchats.
-It currently does very little, more functionality to come `:)`
+This is a markov bot for Tox groupchats.
+It's the best `;)`

+More features may come along the way `:)`

 # Features

 * support for text groupchats
 * support for 1-on-1 chats
 * markov chain
+* saving & loading Tox data file & markov chain
 * ..and lots of other features `;)`